Aloha 'Āina - Natural Resources

 Goal: To respect, enhance and perpetuate Hawaii's natural resources to ensure a high level of satisfaction for residents and visitors.

-Download a complete list of current programs that HTA supports through this initiative. [pdf]
+Download a complete list of Aloha Aina organizations that HTA supports through this program. [pdf]

 Natural Resources Videos